The Best Food Markets Around The World

 Photo courtesy of Flickr

-What are your favourite food markets around the world?
+What are your favourite food markets?
 Share in the comments!

-**Disclaimer: Many thanks to Savor Seattle Food Tours for the complimentary tour around Pike Place.
+**Disclaimer: Many thanks to Savor Seattle Food Tours for the complimentary tour around Pike Place and Devour Madrid for the food tour in Madrid.
 As always all opinions are my own.**